 According to Dr Wright’s report, studies show that those who supplement with vitamin C from middle age have considerably longer life spans than those who do not.

 This may well explain why there are reports of some spectacular recoveries using high levels of vitamin C therapy.
-If you haven’t heard the story about the New Zealand farmer, whose family fought against huge opposition to get him lifesaving vitamin C treatment, click here.

 According to a report published in the journal Nutrients in late 2017, “Vitamin C contributes to immune defense by supporting various cellular functions of both the innate and adaptive immune system.